antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Information on which methods and features are used most provides an evidence base for planning future development with the needs of users in mind.
 This data is unlikely to explain what *new* functionality might be required, but is invaluable in identifying features that are not used.

 At a technical level this data is useful at both a macro and micro level.
 For example, frequent errors can be highlighted to ensure common problems can be identified or fixed swiftly.
 Or an issue with a specific resource or even request can be flagged for manual review later.
-Whilst testing may identify some of these types of issue in advance, its not feasible to test every condition and request premonition possible.
+Whilst testing may identify some of these types of issue in advance, its not feasible to test every condition and request permutation  possible.

-By recording factors such as the time taken to generate requests and logging queries/requests to other data sources or services the performance of the API can be measured objectively.
-Knowing which types of requests result in slow database queries for example can only feasibly be gathered using this type of analysis.
+By recording factors such as the time taken to generate requests and logging queries/requests to data sources or services, the performance of the API can be measured objectively.
+Knowing which types of requests result in slow database queries, for example, can only feasibly be gathered using this type of analysis.

-Key to the success of this staggery lies not only in the raw data being available, but in the tools used to process, analyse and present it in a useful fashion.
-Fortunately a multitude of third party and self hosted solutions are available to assist with this.
-Given the availability of these tools, and high value for effort ratio of the insight they can be provide, our APIs **SHOULD** use such an approach.
+Key to the success of this staggery lies not only in the raw data being available, but in the tools used to collect, store, analyse and present it in a useful fashion.
+Fortunately, a multitude of third party and self-hosted solutions are available to assist with this.
+Given the availability of these tools, and high value to effort ratio of the insight they can be provide, our APIs **SHOULD** use such an approach.

 Sources: